Skip to main content

 Effective collateral represents your total available margin: Effective Collateral = Total Balance + Discounted Unrealized PnL + Pending Funding

-• Unrealized profits are discounted; discounts vary per asset, discounts can be found here
+• Unrealized profits are discounted; discounts vary per asset

 • Unrealized losses are counted in full